GeorgeMcIntyre-Web/NitroPlanner/IMPLEMENTATION_SUMMARY.md

 ## 🎯 **All Planned Features Successfully Implemented**

-This document summarizes the comprehensive implementation of all features from the Ideas file, creating a production-ready, AI-powered automotive project management system.
+This document summarizes the comprehensive implementation of all features from the Ideas file, creating a production-ready, AI-powered project management system.

 ---